kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc_to_rest/_index.md

 Gloo allows you to define JSON/REST to your gRPC API so you can have the best of both worlds - outwards facing REST API and an internal gRPC API with no extra code.

-With Gloo, there is no need to annotate your proto definitions with the `google.api.http` options.
+With Gloo, there are two ways to leverage gRPC to JSON functionality.
+In this guide, we show you how there is no need to annotate your proto definitions with the `google.api.http` options (as described [here](https://cloud.google.com/service-infrastructure/docs/service-management/reference/rpc/google.api#google.api.HttpRule)).
 A simple gRPC proto will work.

+For more advanced use cases where you will want more control over the mapping of your service from gRPC to REST, take a look at the [advanced gRPC to REST guide]({{% versioned_link_path fromRoot="/guides/traffic_management/destination_types/grpc_to_rest_advanced" %}})

 ---

 ## Overview